Skip to main content

 If the deal is mostly services but you want a clearer way to handle form conflicts, you can add a clause that opts into UCC-style form-conflict principles.
 Treat that as a drafting choice, not a universal result, and verify jurisdiction-specific wording before finalizing.
 Here is a plain-language template:

-Keep the placeholders intentional.
+Keep those unresolved items explicit during drafting.
 Governing law, which forms are covered, and the fallback rule are the controls that matter.
-Then confirm local wording before signature.
+Verify them before signature.
 If you need to tighten the base document first, review your MSA structure.

 A practical way to reduce battle-of-forms risk is consistent execution.
 Fortify your base agreement, respond to conflicting forms in writing, and keep governing-law language aligned with the deal you are actually doing.